AnishXavier/Cortana-Intelligence-Gallery-Content/Tutorials/Deep-Learning-for-Text-Classification-in-Azure/README.md

 The Crepe model shows a very positive sentiment while Cortana shows a neutral sentiment.
 This makes sense if we understand the context of each model.
 The Crepe model was trained in the Amazon Polarity dataset.
 In that scenario, if a product arrives as expected, we can state that it is a positive situation.
 On the contrary, Cortana text API was trained with a different dataset, and probably tuned to cope with broader situations.
 In a general scenario, something arriving as expected could be seen as a neutral situation.
 These results highlight the fact that the result of a machine learning model is closely related to the context in which it has been trained.

-In the following section we will show you how to deploy a simplified version of the web app presented above.
+In the following section we will show you how to deploy a [simplified version](https://mxnetdeepapi.azurewebsites.net/) of the web app presented above.

-### Prerequisites to deploy a MXNET model on [Azure Web Apps](!https://azure.microsoft.com/en-us/services/app-service/web/)
+### Prerequisites to deploy a MXNet model on [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/)

-- Have the latest `Azure cli` installed and in your `PATH` environement variable
+- Have the latest `Azure cli` installed and in your `PATH` environement variable.
-- Have `git` installed and in your `PATH`
+- Have `git` installed and in your `PATH`.
-- Register on the [NVIDIA cuDNN website](!https://developer.nvidia.com/cudnn) to be able to use the cuDNN library, and download `cudnn64_70.dll`
+- Register on the [NVIDIA cuDNN website](https://developer.nvidia.com/cudnn) to be able to use the CuDNN library, and download `cudnn64_70.dll`.
 - Download the code of a simplified version of the webapp [here](!https://mxnetstorage.blob.core.windows.net/public/nlp/NLPWebApp.zip) and unzip it.
 It contains the pre-trained model for sentiment analysis.
-The final result is visible [here](!https://mxnetdeepapi.azurewebsites.net/)
+The final result is visible [here](https://mxnetdeepapi.azurewebsites.net/).

 ### CuDNN

 - Add the downloaded `cudnn64_70.dll` to `MXNET\3rdparty\cudnn`
-- __zip the MXNET folder__ so that there is a `MXNET.zip` file at the root of your NLPWebApp folder containing the content of the `MXNET` folder.
+- __zip the MXNet folder__ so that there is a `MXNET.zip` file at the root of your NLPWebApp folder containing the content of the `MXNET` folder.

 ### Create an Azure App Service Website

-- On the command line, make sure your working directory is the `NLPWebApp` directory
+- On the command line, make sure your working directory is the `NLPWebApp` directory:
 ```
 cd NLPWebApp
 ```

-- First login on your subscription using the Azure CLI in linux or windows
+- First login on your subscription using the Azure CLI in linux or windows:
 ```
 azure login
 azure config mode asm
 ```

-- Create an Azure App Service Website (if you don't have `git` in your path you will have an error and you will need to add the remote manually)
+- Create an Azure App Service Website (if you don't have `git` in your path you will have an error and you will need to add the remote manually):
 ```
 azure site create --git <your_app_name>
 ```

 ### Modify your Azure App Service to support 64 bit, and install python 2.7.11 64 bit
-- In the portal, navigate to your newly created Azure App Service
+- In the portal, navigate to your newly created Azure App Service.
-- Update your plan to use at least the B1 plan, I recommend using the B2 plan or the S2 plan to benefit from autoscale
+- Update your plan to use at least the B1 plan, I recommend using the B2 plan or the S2 plan to benefit from autoscale.
 - In the __Application Settings__ menu, set the app to _64 bits_, and _Always On_
 - In the __Extension__ menu, add the _Python 2.7.11 x64_ extension from Steve Dower.
-This will install a 64 bit version of Python 2.7.11
+This will install a 64 bit version of Python 2.7.11.

 ### Deploy your app to the cloud
-- Inside the folder of your application run the following command
+- Inside the folder of your application run the following command:
 ```
 git push azure master
 ```

 ### Test the app
-- The application should be running at : http://<your_app_name>.azurewebsites.net
+- The application should be running at : `http://<your_app_name>.azurewebsites.net`.
-- You can call the API using the /api/sentiment endpoint and sending a POST request with the following payload:
+- You can call the API using the `/api/sentiment` endpoint and sending a POST request with the following payload:
 ```
 {
     "sentence": "This is a test for the API"